+86 1510-529-7925 [email protected]

 D3S_8445-1024x682-1024x682 Shooting concerts in the rain

-Now if you need to check your lens front element for water drops, pick your camera up so that the back of the camera goes up in the air and you are looking into the lens from the bottom.
-Don’t check the lens from the side as water can get onto the front element like that.
-Shooting in the rain is easy and if you can get the light source behind the artist and the rain, the photos can look great.
+If you need to check your lens front element for water drops, pick your camera up so that the back of the camera goes up in the air, and you are looking into the lens from the bottom.
+Don’t check the lens from the side, as water can get onto the front element that way.
+Shooting in the rain is easy, and if you can get the light source behind the artist and the rain, the photos can look great.

 D3S_8445-1024x682-1024x682 Shooting concerts in the rain

-The last bit of advice for shooting in the rain is with editing.
-When you are editing your photos, you need to add a little bit more shadow detail and clarity than you normally do to bring the raindrops out of the photo, not too much though.
+The last bit of advice for shooting in the rain is about editing.
+When editing your photos, you need to add a bit more shadow detail and clarity than you normally do to bring out the raindrops, but not too much.
 I usually use about 10% more shadow detail and clarity on a rain shot.
-If you are shooting in a festival and it starts to rain, don’t be one of the photographers who go to find shelter.
+If you are at a festival and it starts to rain, don’t be one of the photographers who go to find shelter.
 You will not melt in the rain.
 Get out there and shoot a little, and see what results you can get.
-I have never shot in the rain and walked away disappointed.
-But I have always had to buy new shows afterward though.
+I have never shot in the rain and walked away disappointed, though I have always had to buy new shoes afterward.

 D3S_8445-1024x682-1024x682 Shooting concerts in the rain